-For the chosen challenge, students follow the process below to help them to focus their design.
+For the chosen challenge, students follow the process below to help you to focus your design.

-Students follow the worksheet W1.1 to:
+Students follow the worksheet W2.1 to:

 - Give a simple explanation of what you want their design to achieve or do (see prompts on worksheet). - Describe some of the factors (e.g. location, resources, and users) that are important to consider. - Using the information above, students phrase their challenge as a question.
 Remind them to be careful to clearly describe different elements if necessary. e.g. How might we make urban cyclist more visible to drivers at night?